DaoCloud/DaoCloud-docs/docs/en/docs/skoala/gateway/index.md

 ### Gateway details

-On the __Gateway List__ page, select the name of the target gateway to access the gateway overview page ".
+On the __Gateways__ page, click the name of the target gateway to check the gateway overview.

 ![overview](./images/overview.png)